 Description PIP Score Falling out the back of trailer/flatbed/other truck part 1 Ingress/egress, walking around truck/trailer especially in icy, wet or slick conditions 2 Rollover - icy roads, speed, objects on roadway 3 Rollover - wind gusts, or to avoid a collision 4 Fell off load or fell off trailer while loading 5 PIP prioritizes injury types by ranking three important factors and averaging.
-The PIP ranks the count of injuries, the (e.g., fall from elevation, struck by), and the number of time-loss days.
-Highest time-loss = \square , Highest medical cost Highest count of claims = \triangle are noted with these symbols, when available. he type st = \bigcirc ,
+The PIP ranks the count of injuries, (e.g., fall from elevation, struck by), and the number of time-loss days.
+Highest time-loss = $\square$ , Highest medical contribution of claims = $\triangle$ are noted with these symbols, when available.